APPEALS BEFORE THE (IAD)

 Cougar will help you understand that documentary evidence such as telephone bills, photographs, letters, airline tickets, money orders/deposit slips, photographs, videocassettes, receipts for gifts and bank statements are very important in supporting you to win your appeal.
 We will also ensure that you adhere to the required timelines for submitting these documents to the IAD.

 Cougar prepares witnesses to answer questions at your hearing.
 Your witnesses will receive proper guidance on how to meet the timelines for providing necessary witness information to the Immigration Appeal Division and the Minister’s counsel.
-Cougar will also handle your expert reports and ensure that the reports contain all necessary information.
+Cougar will also handle your expert reports and ensure that the reports contain all the necessary information.
 If your witness is outside Canada, we will make proper arrangements for them to testify at the appeal hearing by telephone.
 We will work with you to ensure that your witness can be reached by telephone during the hearing.

 Alternative Dispute Resolution Process